mikaelbr/writings/js-syntax-series/function-arguments.md

 say, the "the function has an arity of 3".

 Some functions we define, as seen in the previous section on magic `arguments` variable, have an undetermined arity.
-These functions are often called variadic functions.
+These functions are often called _variadic functions_.
 Functions with an arbitrary number of parameters.

 It's important to note the arity works on parameters, not arguments.
 Even if we have arguments and use the `arguments` variable, the function has a length of 0.